 You’ve probably heard the term mobile network a number of times before, but do you actually know what it means?
-In this brief blog post, I will explain what is a mobile network and I will tell you how it works.
+In this brief blog post, I will explain what it is and how it works.

 What Is A Mobile Network?

-A mobile network is a complex web of interconnected cells which work together to deliver text, data, and voice to its network subscribers.
+A mobile network is a complex web of interconnected cells that work together to deliver text, data, and voice to its network subscribers.

 A mobile network is also known as a cellular network.
 A mobile network is made up of cells which are hexagonal areas of land which consist of at least one transceiver cell tower within close proximity.

 These cells use various radio frequencies.
 The cells connect to each other as well as telephone exchanges or switches.

 When cell towers connect to one another they hand off packets of signals which consists of, text messages, data, and voice.

 The signals are transmitted to mobile devices such as phones and tablets which act as receivers.